-Mega Millions is a massive multi-state lottery game in America that, like Powerball, is played in 46 jurisdictions.
+Mega Millions is a massive multi-state lottery game that is played in 47 jurisdictions in America.
 Originally launched as The Big Game in 1996 (with the first draw taking place on Friday 6 September), Mega Millions has been responsible for some of the biggest jackpot payouts anywhere in the world.

 Draws Each Tuesday and Friday

 Draws take place every Tuesday and Friday and to participate you need to pick five main numbers from 1 to 70 and one Mega Ball number from 1 to 25.
 You can play for $2 per draw, and buy tickets for several consecutive draws in advance.
 If you don’t want to select your own numbers, you can take advantage of an Easy Pick feature that will randomly generate a line of numbers on your behalf.
 Some states also offer a Megaplier feature which, for an additional fee of $1, gives players the chance to have any non-jackpot prize they win multiplied by 2, 3, 4 or 5 times.

 The minimum jackpot value in the Mega Millions game is $40 million, and if rollovers occur (after draws in which no ticket has won the top prize) the jackpots will be worth even more.
 However, even if you don’t win a jackpot you could still make a very nice profit by winning in a lower prize tier.
 There are nine prize levels in all and the table below shows you how to win at each of those levels.
 It also shows you how much you can expect to win and what your odds of winning are.

 |The odds of winning any prize at all are approximately 1 in 24|

 It should be noted that the prize amounts shown in this table are valid for all jurisdictions except California, where the values of prizes vary from draw to draw, depending on the number of tickets purchased and the amount of money in the prize pool.